blairjordan/bchess/README.md

  - INVALID_ACTION

 ### set
-Arbitrarily set a piece down on the board:
+Set a piece down anywhere on the board:

     chess.set({square: "h4", piece: new Piece("Q","white")});